-If you’re looking for an immediate loan on your Cartier jewellery, you’ve come to the right place.
+If you’re looking for an immediate loan on your Cartier jewellery, then New Bond Street Pawnbrokers is the most awarded pawn shop within the UK, and an ideal partner should you decide to pawn your Cartier Jewellery, Ring, Bracelet, Necklace, or other Cartier assets.
 Founded in Paris, Cartier has an unprecedented reputation as purveyors of fine jewellery – its designs have long been associated with film actors, royalty and the rich and famous.

 New Bond Street Pawnbrokers‘ sparkling reputation has been building in the competitive London area over the last 25 years.
-Whenever our customers consider to “Pawn my Cartier Jewellery”, the trust us to give them a fair and professional valuation of their jewellery.
+Whenever our customers consider to “Pawn my Cartier Jewellery, Ring, Bracelet, or Necklace,”, they trust us to give them a fair and professional valuation of their jewellery.
 But why should you?

 • All staff offer the highest standards of customer service and will respect confidentiality at all times.

 • When it comes to valuing jewellery, our appraisers each have more than two decades of experience, so you’re in safe hands.

 • We offer a complimentary appraisal service on all items including Cartier jewellery.

 • We understand the Cartier jewellery market inside and out, so we always offer a fair market price.